• Home

 • Use only organic vegetables, if possible

 Here's where things will be different.
-You are going to simmer your veggie brew until all the veggies are breaking down to mere pulp.
+You are going to simmer your veggie brew until all the veggies are breaking down to nearly pulp.
 This over cooking releases minerals from the vegetables into the broth.
 This will take the better part of a day.
 You can start the night before, let your brew cool down with the lid off, cover with a dish towel and cook it down in the AM.

 Pour your broth into Mason freezer jars for storage.
-Freeze what you will not be using right away.

 3 Comments